What is this notification?

 What is the Commission doing to resolve the problem?

-A comprehensive plan for the water treatment plant has been underway for two years, partly in anticipation of the potential for this issue.
-A $70 million plan for system upgrades, which will address HAA5 through more effective NOM removal, has been initiated and will be designed and built over the next four years.
-These upgrades include:
+- Planning New Treatment Upgrades: A comprehensive plan for modernization upgrades to the water treatment plant has already been underway since 2015, in part due to the potential for this issue.
+Treatment upgrades that will prevent elevated HAA5 through more effective NOM removal will be identified and designed through this planning process.
+These potential upgrades include:

-- 60 MGD Dissolved Air Floatation (DAF) Clarification Process – to remove suspended particles prior to filtration
+- Dissolved Air Floatation (DAF) Clarification Process or Pre-Oxidation Treatment – to more effectively remove suspended particles and dissolved NOM prior to filtration

-- Rapid Sand Filter Upgrades – to more effectively filter out NOM
+- Rapid Sand Filter Upgrades – to more effectively capture and filter out dissolved NOM

 - New Electrical System – to support new treatment processes